Why have American car manufacturers become mere power banks? A deep dive into the "financial deadlock" of American manufacturing.

 03/01/2026

-When the American traditional automotive giant Ford announced a multi-billion-dollar asset impairment, shifting from a high-profile push into the electric vehicle market to an urgent strategic contraction, and ultimately pivoting to provide energy storage services for data centers, this series of turns was no accident.
-Instead, it was the inevitable outcome of the long-term entrapment of American manufacturing in a "financial deadlock."
-This not only exposes the short-sightedness of its financial strategies but also highlights its comprehensive passivity in the global competition of the new energy vehicle industry.
-Moreover, it reveals the deep-seated flaws of American manufacturing, which prioritizes "financial arbitrage over substantive innovation."
+When the American traditional automotive giant Ford announced a multi-billion-dollar asset impairment, shifting from a high-profile push into the electric vehicle market to an urgent strategic contraction, and ultimately pivoting to provide energy storage services for AI data centers, this series of turns is no coincidence.
+Instead, it is the inevitable outcome of the long-term financial deadlock in American manufacturing.
+Behind this lies not only the short-sightedness of its financial strategy but also highlights its comprehensive passivity in the global competition of the new energy vehicle industry.
+Moreover, it reveals the deep-seated flaws in American manufacturing—prioritizing financial arbitrage over substantive innovation.

 I. Ford's "Financial Bomb": The Bursting of the Bubble Behind Billions in Asset Impairments